·Demo

 To answer one auditor question (“what was bidder gamma’s amount?”) the holder publishes a single reveal payload: the row, its canonical bytes, the per-leaf salt for index 2 only, the leaf’s commitment, and the Merkle inclusion path back to the root.
 Nothing about rows 0, 1, 3, or 4 is exposed — not their bidders, not their amounts, not their salts.

-Single-row reveal payload (row index 2)
+Single-row reveal payload (JSON)

 {